codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 max-width="50%"
 %}

-The variables are grouped by the levels at which they were defined, in descending order of granularity:
+The variables are grouped by granularity, starting with the global project-level variables and ending with the most granular trigger-level variables:
 * Project
 * Shared configuration
 * Pipeline